Hey, I’m Martin…

 I’d wanted to fly for awhile when my friend, Alan, offered to take me up for a flight one Friday evening.
 Standing among a group of pilots, one of them suggested that we fly from our Baltimore airport to Reading, Pennsylvania for dinner and I thought to myself, “Is that something we can really do?”
 Thirty minutes later five planes were airborne bound for Reading.

 Flying toward the setting sun at 4500 feet I couldn’t believe I was actually in an airplane.
 And I still remember the moment Alan asked, “Would you like to take control of the plane?”
 I was speechless.
 I couldn’t believe that he would actually allow me to fly the plane by myself.
-And when I put my hands on the yoke I felt an immediate surge of freedom.
+And when I put my hands on the yoke for the first time I immediately discovered a passion that would eventually change my life forever.

 The following morning I returned to the airport to sign up for flight lessons.
-And since that first trip to Reading, flying has been my greatest passion in life and the impetus for me to help people make the transition from the life they’re expected to live to the life they want to live; a life aligned with their core beliefs, unique gifts and vision for a better world.
+And since that first trip to Reading, flying has become my greatest passion in life and the impetus for me to help people make the transition from the life they’re expected to live to the life they want to live; a life aligned with their core beliefs, unique gifts and vision for making the world better because they were here.

 ANYTHING IS POSSIBLE